 What will the pictures tell them?

-(Above Mayor & Mayoress of Taunton and Sam with the old camera) Taunton based photographer Sam Burton (of zummerzet photography & exposure47) opened his Somerset Arts Week exhibition at Bishops Lydyard Station with a demonstration of how photographs were made in the early days of the medium.
-Using a mobile darkroom and an antique […]
+[ gallery ] (Above Mayor & Mayoress of Taunton and Sam with the old camera) Taunton based photographer Sam Burton (of zummerzet photography & exposure47) opened his Somerset Arts Week exhibition at Bishops Lydyard Station with a demonstration of how photographs were made in the early days of the medium.
+Using a mobile darkroom and […]